fedora-infra/rpmautospec/doc/opting-in.rst

 For new packages
 ^^^^^^^^^^^^^^^^

-If you are using this macro from a brand-new package that has no git history, you can simply put at the end of your spec file the following two
+If you use this macro in a brand-new package without git history, you can simply put the following two lines at the end of your spec file:
-lines:

 ::